dunhamsteve/aoc2023/readme.md

 This took a while and I mangled stuff enough that I wasn't going to get the same code working on part 1 and part 2.
 For part 2, I ended up turning the input into a graph and running A* on it.

+## Day 24

+I'm really stuck on part 2 here.
+It's almost linear programming, but it's not linear.
+I think three may be enough to determine the answer, but likely need it all to narrow down the possibilities.

+## Day 25

+I took a break from 24 and knocked this one out.
+It's not fast, but it works.
+I just used Karger's algorithm, which google pulled up.
+Probably could use a more efficient representation of the graph.
+(I keep having to deduplicate.)